-Language-target implementations also exist, including CLPython for Common Lisp, IronPython for .NET/Mono, and Jython for Java.
+Other language-target implementations also exist, including CLPython for Common Lisp, IronPython for .NET/Mono, and Jython for Java.
 Likewise, the Nuitka project is a source-to-source compiler from Python to C/C++ source code.

 The Python 3.x series was introduced in December 2008, addressing and rectifying fundamental design flaws, as well as generally modernizing the language.
 Python 3 was developed with the guiding principle of “[reducing] feature duplication by removing old ways of doing things.”
 Due to this, Python 3 is not fully backward-compatible with Python 2, requiring developers to modernize their code to run on the new version.

-How do I get started programming in Python?
+How do I learn programming in Python?